Medically reviewed by Drugs.com. Last updated on Aug 31, 2022.

-- Medicines can help decrease pain or help fight or prevent an infection.
+- Medicines can help prevent or fight pain or a bacterial infection.
 You may also need a Td vaccine.
-This vaccine is a booster shot used to help prevent diphtheria and tetanus.
-You may need the Td vaccine if you have an open patellar fracture.
+This vaccine is a booster shot to help prevent tetanus.
+You may need the Td vaccine if bone broke through the skin.

-- Closed reduction surgery may be needed.
-Healthcare providers move the broken pieces of bone and ligaments back to their correct places without a large incision.
-External fixation may be used to hold your kneecap in place, and then later removed.
+- Closed reduction may be used to move the broken pieces back to their correct places without surgery.
+External fixation may be used to hold your kneecap in place, and then removed.

 - Physical therapy may be recommended.
 A physical therapist teaches you exercises to help improve movement and strength, and to decrease pain.